Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- Oregon has combined with its opponents to score more than 61.5 points in five of 12 games this season.
+- Oregon's games have gone over 61.5 points in five of 12 chances this season.

-- Wednesday's total is 8.3 points lower than the two team's combined 69.8 points per game average.
+- The combined points per game average of the two teams, 69.8, is 8.3 points above Wednesday's over/under.

-- The 50.8 combined points per game that these two squads have allowed this season are 10.7 fewer than the 61.5 total in this contest.
+- These two squads combine to allow 50.8 points per game, 10.7 fewer than this contest's over/under.

-- The average total in Sooners games this season is 62.8, 1.3 points above Wednesday's total of 61.5.
+- Sooners games this season feature an average total of 62.8 points, a number 1.3 points higher than Wednesday's over/under.

-- The 57.1 PPG average total in Ducks games this season is 4.4 points fewer than this game's over/under.
+- The 61.5 over/under in this game is 4.4 points above the 57.1 average total in Ducks games this season.

 Oklahoma Stats and Trends

-- Oklahoma has played 12 games, with five wins against the spread.
+- In Oklahoma's 12 games this season, it has five wins against the spread.

-- The Sooners are 3-5 ATS when favored by 4.5 points or more this season.
+- The Sooners have been favored by 4.5 points or more eight times this season and are 3-5 ATS in those matchups.

-- Oklahoma's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Oklahoma's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Oklahoma is 5-3 against the spread and 8-1 overall in games when it puts up more than 25.5 points.
+- Oklahoma is 5-3 against the spread and 8-1 overall in games when it scores more than 25.5 points.

-- Oklahoma is 4-4 against the spread and 8-1 overall when the team piles up over 370.5 yards.
+- When Oklahoma piles up over 370.5 yards, the team is 4-4 against the spread and 8-1 overall.

-- The Sooners have 13 giveaways this season, while the Ducks have 22 takeaways .

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.